-It is well known that vitamin D can help thicken existing hair, Levitan says.
-Can vitamin D supplements help with hair loss?
-It depends on whether hair loss is due to a vitamin D deficiency.
-According to Chacón, “a laboratory analysis of hair loss should include tests to assess current levels of vitamin D. Vitamin D supplements are said to help curb alopecia and baldness to a certain extent.
+It is well known that vitamin D can help thicken existing hair, according to Levitan.
+But can it help with hair loss?
+The answer depends on whether the hair loss is due to a vitamin D deficiency.
+Chacón suggests that a laboratory analysis of hair loss should include tests to assess current levels of vitamin D. Vitamin D supplements are said to help with alopecia and baldness, but only to a certain extent.

-Vitamin D deficiency is thought to cause certain types of hair loss problems, such as alopecia areata and male pattern baldness.
-Low vitamin D levels may be associated with a poor hair growth cycle, which can lead to slow growth, which could exacerbate hair thinning and the appearance of bald spots.
-The good news is that hair loss due to vitamin D deficiency is often reversible.
+Low levels of vitamin D may be associated with a poor hair growth cycle, which can lead to slow growth and thinning of the hair, as well as the appearance of bald spots.
+Fortunately, hair loss due to vitamin D deficiency is often reversible.
 Once vitamin D levels are increased, the hair follicles will normally begin to function properly and the hair will begin to grow again.
 It may take several months for new hair growth to become visible, so patience is key.